lethang7794/terraform-up-and-running/11-terraform-loops-if/README.md

     propagate_at_launch = true
   }

-  dynamic "tag" { # tag is the variable that will store the value of eact "iteration"
+  dynamic "tag" { # tag is the variable that will store the value of each "iteration"
     for_each = var.custom_tags

     content {